-Any accumulated depreciation at the date of revaluation is eliminated against the gross carrying amount of the asset and the net amount is restated to the revalued amount of the asset.

-Plant and equipment are measured on the cost basis.
+Any accumulated depreciation at the date of revaluation is eliminated against the gross carrying amount of the asset and the Plant and equipment are measured on the cost basis.

 The carrying amount of plant and equipment is reviewed annually by directors to ensure it is not in excess of the recoverable amount from these assets.
 The recoverable amount is assessed on the basis of the expected net cash flows that will be received from the asset's employment and subsequent disposal.